 "Cultural Values" are the beliefs and principles that a group of people share.
-Fables are a ways that cultures and communities share those beliefs.
+Folk tales are a way that cultures and communities share those beliefs.

 Cultural values are beliefs about the "best" or "right" ways to behave.
 They are beliefs about what human qualities are more valuable than others.
 Some societies have a stronger belief that "Traditional ways are best," while others believe "Things get better over time."
 These cultural values influence the choices people make and the directions of societies.